 That is not true!

-When we look deeper at the Doolittle Raid, we realize it was far more effective, more heroic and more important than the conventional wisdom suggests.
+When we look deeper at the Doolittle Raid, we realize it was far more effective, more heroic and more important than conventional wisdom suggests.
 Let’s look at three myths about the Doolittle Raid.

 Myth # 1: The Initial Plan For The Doolittle Raid Was The Brainstorm Of Jimmy Doolittle

 Jimmy Doolittle was one of the most honorable, heroic and brilliant men ever to serve in the USA Army.
-Period.
 His life before, during and after World War II is filled with dazzling achievement, personal courage, patriotic service and an inspiring combination of humility and integrity.
 He was one of the greatest pilots in the world, winning race after race, medal after medal, setting record after record.
 He was the first American to hold a PhD in aeronautical engineering.
 Doolittle was a superb teacher and leader.
 However, the initial plan for what would be the Doolittle Raid did not originate with him.
 It was the brainchild of Navy Capt Francis Low.
 He was a brilliant submariner with a history of bold creativity.
 He took the idea to Admiral Ernest King.
 Seeing the great possibility, he refined it with Captain Donald B. “Wu” Duncan, his aviation expert.
 They took the plan to Army Air Force Chief Of Staff “Hap” Arnold.

 When they were convinced the plan was feasible, they turned to Doolittle.
-He was the only man with experience, skill, and organizational skills necessary to lead the raid.
+He was the only man with the experience, skill, and organizational skills necessary to lead the raid.
 Typical of Doolittle’s humility, he always gave credit to all the men who designed the raid and, of course, to the brave men who carried it out.